National Rifle Association: Executive staff and spokespersons

 In 2017, political commentator Dana Loesch was appointed as the NRA's national spokesperson, with the formal title of "Special Assistant to the Executive Vice President for Public Communication."
 Loesch hosts The DL on NRATV and has featured prominently in other NRA-produced videos.

-Actor Chuck Norris serves as the honorary chairman for the association's voter registration campaign.
+Actor Chuck Norris served as the honorary chairman for the association's voter registration campaign.
 Colion Noir hosts a video program on the NRA's online video channel.

 In May 2018, the NRA announced that Oliver North would become president of the organization.
 North served one tumultuous term, marked by multiple legal battles and a power struggle with LaPierre; he was replaced by Carolyn D. Meadows on April 29, 2019.

 Board of directors

 The NRA is governed by a board of 76 elected directors, 75 of whom serve three-year terms and one who is elected to serve as a cross-over director.
 The directors choose a president and other officers from among the membership, as well as the executive director of the NRA General Operations and the executive director of the NRA Institute for Legislative Action (NRA-ILA).
 In 2015, 71 members were white and 65 were male.
 More came from Texas than any other state.
 Only 7 percent of eligible members vote.
 Most board nominations are vetted by an appointed nine-member Nominating Committee.
 One member is George Kollitides of the Freedom Group.
 The nomination committee has been called "kingmakers" by MSNBC and Jeff Knox says "the process is front-loaded to give incumbents and Nominating Committee candidates a significant advantage".